matheus3006/matheus3006/README.md

 I'm a technology enthusiast with a positive mindset and a wild desire to learn new things.
 Since beginning my journey as a Developer, I have continuously worked to improve my skills and optimize my projects more and more.

-I've broad experience with ReactJS, React Native and Typescript, Nodejs, Java, Swift .
+I've broad experience with Typescript, Nodejs, Java, Swift and Reactjs.

 Working with development has never been "just a passion" for me.
 It has offered an engaging challenge to continuously learn and improve my skills in creating better application.
 What started with just a curiosity of building something has become a full-fledged passion that only makes me more interested as the years go by. :rocket:

-I've been working with as a fullstack development since 2019, my main technologies are Typescript, Nodejs, Reactjs and React-Native.
+I've been working as a developer since 2019, my main technologies are Typescript, Nodejs,Java .

 Technical Skills: